 Pavle Milic also helped FnB earn national recognition early on by curating the first Arizona-only wine program, perfectly complimenting Charleen’s thoughtful, locally inspired cooking.
 To this day, Pavle continues to champion Arizona winemakers by featuring the state's best on FnB's ever-changing menus, as well as crafting his own boutique wine label, Los Milics, which he produces in collaboration with the celebrated Dos Cabezas Wineworks of southern Arizona.

 As chef and co-owner of the award-winning FnB restaurant in Scottsdale, Charleen Badman is one of Arizona’s most celebrated chefs.
-A four-time James Beard nominee for Best Chef of the Southwest, Charleen is known as the “veggie whisperer” for her ability to coax the very best flavor out of locally grown vegetables, which are featured prominently – although not exclusively – on the FnB menu.
+A five-time James Beard nominee for Best Chef of the Southwest, Charleen is known as the “veggie whisperer” for her ability to coax the very best flavor out of locally grown vegetables, which are featured prominently – although not exclusively – on the FnB menu.
 Her unfussy, yet boldly flavored menu changes seasonally, and sometimes even week-to-week with tweaks based on what’s currently available from local farmers.

 Born with gracious hospitality genes – a gift from his Colombian mother and Yugoslavian father – Pavle Milic entered the restaurant business at the age of 16 and has never looked back.
 His front-of-the-house career includes time spent at the storied Franco’s Trattoria in Phoenix, Anne Rosenzwig’s fine-dining Arcadia restaurant in New York City and to Restaurant Budo in Napa Valley.
 During his stint in the California wine country, Pavle embraced the interconnected relationships between food and wine, and farmers and winemakers.
 Upon returning to Arizona in 2007 to help open a new restaurant, Pavle was soon approached to oversee the service staff of Prado at the Montelucia in Paradise Valley.